 Here’s a simple solution to your question. upGrad provides a Certification program on product management that may guide you on the right path in building a career.
 This course from upGrad brilliantly explains the product management best practices to deliver a successful product in real life.

 The salary statistics also show that product managers will continue to be in demand for the coming years.
-If you are curious to learn how to build a product roadmap through user research, prototyping and product analysis, and more, check out Duke Corporate Education & upGrad’s Product Management certification program.
+If you are curious to learn how to build a product roadmap through user research, prototyping and product analysis, and more, check out Duke Corporate Education & upGrad’s Post Graduate Certificate in Product Management.